-I was visiting Kurukshetra city, after many years.
+I was visiting the city, after many years.
 The city has grown like every other city in India.
-It is far more crowded and chaotic that I remember it from my childhood.
-This time I wanted to see all the important places in Kurukshetra.
+It is far more crowded and chaotic than I remember it from my childhood.
+This time I wanted to see all the important places in the city.

 Markanseshwar Mahadev Temple – Shahabad Markanda

-We drove down from Patiala and our first stop was not really in Kurukshetra but in a town called Shahbad Markanda.
+We drove down from Patiala and our first stop was not really in the city but in a town called Shahbad Markanda.
 It located on the banks of Markanda River and named after the great Maharishi Markandeya.

 Legend is that Maharishi Markandeya was born with only 16 years to live.
 However, he meditated on Shiva and made him increase his age not by increasing the number of years but by making the length of each day of his life equal to eons.
 His image is always shown hugging the Shivalinga.

 Markandeshwar Mahadev temple is named after him.
 It is supposed to be the spot where Markandeya Rishi did his meditation on the banks of River Markanda that I assume also gets its name from him.
 The river is almost dry now but you can see a railway bridge across it quite close to the temple.

 I visited both the temples – the Markandeshwar Mahadev temple and the temple dedicated to Markandeya Rishi.
 They are both fairly new temples.
 I assume the old temples would have existed in the same place.
 The use of ceramic tiles gives them a clinical look.
 There are well-maintained gardens around the temple.
 A small market springs up outside the temple telling me that a lot of people visit the temple.

 The city has a lot of places to explore.
 Not many need too much time, so you can fit in a lot of things in a day.